 - Work backwards and add in assessment (see part 2) at key junctions

 - Then either on your own, or with help from a learning designer, create a series of visuals that sequence the growth of the schema.
-This can be done in ppt as seen here.
-Or with more flair, as seen here.

 HOW TO USE THIS RESOURCE